Proctor Speedway/Amsoil Speedway

 SPECIAL PROVISIONS RELATED TO PROTESTS

 A driver may only protest one car per race.
-Any driver protesting a car will match the tear down with his own car.
+Any driver protesting a car within the last 3 weeks of the regular scheduled season will match the tear down with his own car.
 Example: If you protest shock and springs, motor, etc. You will remove yours for inspection also.

 Only the Board of Directors has the final word on the legality of the racecars involved in a protest.
 No alcoholic beverages allowed during teardown.

-The Proctor Raceway/Amsoil Speedwy and the Board of Directors reserve the right to inspect, teardown and enforce the Pure Stock rules at any time prior, during or after the race program and retain the right to enforce all the rules and penalties herein written.
+The Proctor Speedway/Amsoil Speedway and the Board of Directors reserve the right to inspect, teardown and enforce the Pure Stock rules at any time prior, during or after the race program and retain the right to enforce all the rules and penalties herein written.

 No person shall prevent or interfere with the protest procedure.